 Orecchiette with Cabbage, Peas & Lemon Cashew Cream Sauce

-- Melissa Martin
+- Melle Martin

-- Mar 13, 2013
+- Mar 12, 2013

 - 4 min read

-This recipe was originally created to be shared as a guest post on a wildly popular (& one of my favorite) vegan blog in January.
+This recipe was created to be shared as a guest post on a wildly popular (& one of my favorite) vegan blogs in January.
 Well, now it’s March, & needless to say, that post never made it to fruition.
 Major fail.
 First of all, with a multitude of things happening in every area of my life, I struggled to find inspiration.
-Then when it finally hit, I tried to jam the creation, cooking, & photographing of the dish on a rare free day, which also happened to be a rare rainy day.
+Then, when it finally hit, I tried to jam the creation, cooking, & photographing of the dish on a rare free day, which also happened to be a rare rainy day.
 The lighting was tricky, I was impatient & preoccupied, & just wasn’t satisfied with how the photos turned out.
 I had intended to remake & re-shoot with a few minor tweaks, but then life got in the way, hence, this little recipe & my opportunity to be featured on a major vegan blog slipped away.

-It’s been quite a while since I’ve posted a recipe here, so when I stumbled upon these photos in my library I thought why not share it on my own blog?
+It’s been quite a while since I’ve posted a recipe here, so when I stumbled upon these photos in my library, I thought why not share it on my own blog?
 After all, the dish was pretty fantastic (& Mom agreed).
 At first, I thought I’d save it for my new blog project, but that’s been set aside while I settle into my new house, & since this is a seasonal recipe, I thought it best that I share it here now, especially since St. Paddy’s Day is just around the corner.
 The vibrant bursts of green cabbage & peas liven up this pasta dish while adding the perfect hue to make it fit for a festive feast.

 So, first, a little back story on how this dish came to be, & then you’ll get to the goods.
-If you are familiar with me at all you know that I am a huge proponent of eating as seasonally & locally as possible.
+If you are familiar with me at all, you know that I am a huge proponent of eating as seasonally & locally as possible.
 I’ve been a proud shareholder of a local organic farm for 3 years now.
 Being a CSA member has made a huge impact on my diet & challenges me to expand my palette & recipe repertoire.
 I don’t have a choice in what I get, which I think is awesome.
-I have a newfound appreciation for veggies that I might not have sought out on my own like okra, kohlrabi, turnips, kabocha squash, etc. At the same time, the over-abundance of certain seasonal items can get a bit tedious.
-I am certainly not complaining, I am so grateful to have fresh, organic, local food at my fingertips, but there are certain items I wouldn’t mind seeing a bit less of towards the end of its season.
+I have a newfound appreciation for veggies that I might not have sought out on my own, like okra, kohlrabi, turnips, kabocha squash, etc. At the same time, the overabundance of certain seasonal items can get a bit tedious.
+I am certainly not complaining, I am so grateful to have fresh, organic, local food at my fingertips, but there are certain items I wouldn’t mind seeing a bit less of towards the end of their season.

 In the winter, it’s cabbage.
-Week after week I see a lot of it.
-I have a few go-to's to get me through the season, but I am always looking for new ways to cook & enjoy this particularly abundant wintergreen.
+Week after week, I see a lot of it.
+I have a few go-tos to get me through the season, but I am always looking for new ways to cook & enjoy this particularly abundant wintergreen.
 When yet another head of cabbage arrived in my share, I set out to try a new type of recipe.
 I’ve made endless salads, a few soups, & plenty of coleslaw, cabbage wraps, & even a vegan colcannon, but had never used it in a pasta dish.
 As I searched for some inspiration for what to do with this Savoy cabbage, I stumbled upon a recipe from Epicurious that struck my fancy.
-This recipe incorporated cabbage with some of my favorite combos, pasta, peas, & a rich cream sauce!
+This recipe incorporates cabbage with some of my favorite combos, pasta, peas, & a rich cream sauce!
 However, this dish was far from vegan.
 Inspiration achieved & challenge accepted.
 I knew exactly how to proceed with this cabbage situation, & make a vegan version of this seemingly tasty dish.

 ORECCHIETTE WITH SAVOY CABBAGE, PEAS & LEMON-CASHEW CREAM SAUCE